-As discussed above, vectors are used in the field of physics, engineering, and geometry.
+As discussed above, vectors are used in the field of Physics, engineering, and geometry.
 It has applications in real life too.
-Following are the points which will discuss some real-life application of vectors:
+Following are the points which will discuss some real-life applications of vectors:

-The direction in which force is applied to make movement in the object is found using vectors.
+The direction in which force is applied to move the object is found using vectors.

 It is used to understand how gravity uses the force of attraction on an object.